Mpurushotham/my-cybersecurity-journey/docs/0-Linux/Computers-Networking.md

-## ✍️ Computer Networking – My Handwritten-Style Notes if any mistakes execuse me!
+# ✍️ Computer Networking – Fundamentals

 🧠 What is Computer Networking?

 “Networking simply means letting computers talk to each other.”

-## If I break it down:
+# If I break it down:

 	 •	Devices (computers, servers, routers)
 	 •	Connected using some medium (cables, Wi-Fi)